 A caving couple will have a tight rock passageway named after them after a successful rescue using explosives.

-The Christchurch couple spent 16 hours beneath Mt Arthur before their rescue yesterday.
+The Christchurch couple had to spend 16 hours beneath Mt Arthur until they were rescued yesterday.

 Now suggestions for naming that section include Mainline and Aspiring Point - in reference to the company they run, Aspiring Safety Products, that makes outdoor equipment for climbing, tramping and caving, NZ Speleological Society president John Patterson said.